healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 *   Usability (35%) - **6.8**/undefined

-The Chefman Electric Kettle with 5 Presets (RJ11-17-CTI-RL) is only average in terms of performance but strikingly **inexpensive** for the features it offers.
-Standing out from similarly-priced kettles, the Chefman has a mesh filter, a tea infuser, and most remarkably, 5 presets for green tea, white tea, Oolong tea, French Press coffee, and Herbal tea or black tea.
+The Chefman Electric Kettle with 5 Presets (RJ11-17-CTI-RL) is only average in terms of performance, but strikingly **inexpensive** for the features it has.
+Standing out from similarly-priced kettles, the Chefman has a mesh filter, a tea infuser, and most remarkably, 5 presets.
+These are for green tea, white tea, Oolong tea, French Press coffee, and Herbal tea or black tea.

-If only some of the features were of higher quality though.
-We felt like they cut corners with the handle design and cord storage.
-The kettle’s performance didn’t deliver in only one test—boiling time—but that’s also the most important one.
+It is one of the quietest boiling kettles we have tested, and for some people this may be a key factor.
+However, the kettle failed to deliver in the one test that mattered the most—the boiling time test.
+Additionally, we felt the design cut corners with handle and the cord storage.

 **Things We Like**